Best Electric Touring Bikes for Your Next Adventure

 What defines an electric touring bicycle?

 – Not true.
-Long distance eBikes are generally bicycles with an estimated range of 60mi and over.
+Long-distance eBikes are generally bicycled with an estimated range of 60mi and over.
 Touring bikes on the other hand are characterized by the accessibility to add racks and panniers to the bike.
-Therefore, a long range electric bicycle can also be a electric road bike.
+Therefore, a long-range electric bicycle can also be an electric road bike.

 Technically, there is no specific set of conditions required to call a bicycle a touring bike.
 Although some manufacturers make touring-specific bikes, any bike that somebody chooses to tour on is, by default, a touring bike.
 However, there are certain features that you will commonly find on most touring bikes that make them comfortable and strong enough for long-distance riding.

 For extra strength, many touring cyclists choose a steel frame with lots of mount points and a comfortable upright seating position.
 These are usually similar to road bike frames although some bikepacking bikes use MTB style frames.
 For steep hill climbs and strong stopping power on descents, touring bikes usually have a wide gear range and powerful disc brakes.
 Handlebars can either be dropped or straight but the more hand positions the better.

 Other common extras include pannier racks, mudguards, lights, dynamos, and thick puncture-resistant tires.